devopscenter/dcUtils/README.md

 Of course there is more to it than that, hence the rest of the documentation...

+#### Pre-requisites
+You will need to have:
+'''
+bash version 4 or greater
+awscli
+jq
+docker and docker-compose

+Getting these installed will be dependent on how you install softare on your development machine.

 ## High level flow for a brand new installation:

 #### [execute RUN-ME-FIRST.sh](README.md#installing)